cirisjl/Machine-learning-development-environment-for-single-cell-sequencing-data-analyses/oscb-ui/oscb-react/markdown/Clustering.md

 * **Silhouette:** The Silhouette Score [^3] provides an intrinsic evaluation of clustering quality, independent of external labels.
 It measures the degree of similarity within clusters versus dissimilarity between clusters, with values ranging from -1 (indicating poor cluster separation) to +1 (denoting highly cohesive and distinct clusters).

-* **NMI (Normalised Mutual Information):** Normalized Mutual Information [^4] gauges the statistical dependence between a predicted clustering and a known categorical variable, normalizing by the average entropy of both distributions.
+* **NMI:** Normalized Mutual Information [^4] gauges the statistical dependence between a predicted clustering and a known categorical variable, normalizing by the average entropy of both distributions.
 This metric ranges from 0 (statistical independence) to 1 (perfect correlation), indicating the shared information content between the two partitions.

 <hr/>